 found under "Faculty Profiles".

-The faculty provide a rich environment for training and applications for the graduate program are invited from outstanding students (see "Graduate Program", and contact Henry Colecraft, who is in charge of graduate student recruitment in the Department - firstname.lastname@example.org), and postdoctoral fellows (see "Positions Available" and contact individual faculty).
+The faculty provide a rich environment for training and applications for the graduate program are invited from outstanding students (see "Graduate Program" and postdoctoral fellows (see "Positions Available" and contact individual faculty).
 In addition several searches are ongoing for new faculty (see "Positions Available").
 We are particularly interested and enthusiastic about seeking diversity amongst our trainees and faculty.